 Alt text has multiple purposes.
 Primarily it is used by visitors utilizing screen reading software (or apps) to consume the content on a website.
 Screen reading software reads website text including alt text aloud to users.
 Typically, screen reading software is utilized by visually impaired users.
 Adding alt text to your images allows visually impaired users to better experience your website by hearing a clear description of the images on your site.

 Alt Text Also Helps with SEO

 In addition to assisting persons using screen reading software, alt text also helps search engines like Google to better understand what your images are about.
-This added information can make a big difference in your images being found/delivered in Google search results.
-Taking the time to include good descriptive alt text with your images can improve your SEO (search engine optimization).
+This added information can make a big difference in your images being found/delivered in Google image search results.

 Examples of Alt Text

 When writing alt text for website images, write brief and descriptive sentences.
 These sentences should make sense when read aloud.
 Don’t write like a robot and don’t simply repeat your image filename.
 Write alt text like you’re describing the image aloud to a friend.
 This will improve the experience for website visitors having your site read to them.

 For example, for this image, the alt text I wrote is: Bright blue sky with whispy and puffy white clouds above vibrant green pasture land in far Northern California.

 This alt text explains what is in the image using descriptive words like “bright, whispy, puffy and vibrant.”
 It also tells the user where the image was taken.

 If I didn’t take the time to include the alt text for the image, a screen reader would more than likely just say “image” when it moves down the web page and encounters the image.